Horse Health and Hygiene (Biosecurity)

 There are three simple and inexpensive things every horseowner needs to do to reduce risk, do you do these things?

 1. Take your horse's temperature regularly and know what is normal.
-Any raise in temperature means extra care needs to be taken and if this persists for more than a day, call your vet
+Any raise in temperature means extra care needs to be taken and if the temperature goes above 38.5C ring your veterinary surgeon immediately.

-2. Make sure that all horses that are new on the yard are kept away from other horses for a for a period of time (ideally in isolation facilities for 3 weeks).
+2. Make sure that all horses that are introduced to your yard are kept away from other horses for a for a period of time (ideally in isolation facilities for 3 weeks).
 This may be varied in line with consultation with your local vet.

-3. Make sure your horses are vaccinated every year against tetanus and equine influenza '(flu').
+3. Make sure your horses are vaccinated every year against equine influenza '(flu').
 Vaccinations are effective in managing 'flu' whatever you may hear.
 The more people that vaccinate their horses, the less likely it will be that we will all be affected by disease.
-At least 70% of horses need to be vaccinated for all our horses to be properly protected, this applies even if your horses don't go anywhere.
+This applies even if your horses don't go anywhere.
 Are you playing your part in keeping all our horses healthy?